 When handled by a professional driver from a reputable transportation company, the driving is by far as safe as it gets.
 These drivers and companies have the most experience doing this and it is in their best interest to make sure everything goes smoothly.

 As a rule for our adventure travel tours, Costa Rica Escapes strongly recommends leaving the driving up to the professionals.
 We strongly suggest coordinating private or shared transportation between locations.
 In the end, it tends to be much less stressful to leave the driving to someone else and it ensures that travelers will arrive at their destination in a timely fashion without incident.

 Taxis vs Rental Cars

-In most towns taxis are plentiful and not terribly expensive.
-Rental cars tend to be targets for robbers and are often broken in to and must be secured in a very safe place each night.
+In most towns, taxis are plentiful and not terribly expensive.
+Rental cars tend to be targeted by robbers and are often broken in to and must be secured in a very safe place each night.
 While it is nice to have the flexibility to come and go as you please, a rental car is very expensive in Costa Rica.
 The daily rates are high, there is a mandatory insurance for drivers from another country and gasoline prices and tax rates are expensive.
 For certain groups, mainly those looking to follow swells and waves for surfing, we do suggest a rental car because it will allow you to do this, but for virtually all other travelers it is best o hire a friendly Tico driver to get you around.